MeilCli/setup-crystal-action/README.md

 # setup-crystal-action
 ![](https://github.com/MeilCli/setup-crystal-action/workflows/CI/badge.svg)
-JavaScript based setup Crystal action for GitHub Actions.
+setup Crystal action for GitHub Actions.

 ## Required
 `setup-crystal-action` must execute on Linux or macOS, because I do not know usage that WSL on GitHub Actions.